Skip to content

 About

-Called “one of the most admired pianists of his generation” by The New York Times, Inon Barnatan has received universal acclaim for his “uncommon sensitivity” (The New Yorker), “impeccable musicality and phrasing” (Le Figaro), and his stature as “a true poet of the keyboard: refined, searching, unfailingly communicative” (The Evening Standard).
+Called “one of the most admired pianists of his generation” by the New York Times, Inon Barnatan has received universal acclaim for his “uncommon sensitivity” by the New Yorker, “impeccable musicality and phrasing” by Le Figaro, and his stature as “a true poet of the keyboard: refined, searching, unfailingly communicative” by The Evening Standard.
 A multifaceted musician, Barnatan is equally celebrated as a soloist, curator, and collaborator.

-As a soloist, Barnatan regularly performs with many of the world’s foremost orchestras and conductors.
-He was the inaugural artist-in-association of the New York Philharmonic from 2014-17 and has played with the BBC Symphony for the BBC Proms, the Los Angeles Philharmonic at the Hollywood Bowl, the symphony orchestras of Chicago, Cleveland, and Boston, and most major U.S. orchestras, as well as the Leipzig Gewandhaus Orchestra, Tokyo Metropolitan Symphony Orchestra, and the London, Helsinki, Hong Kong, and Royal Stockholm philharmonics.
-He performed a complete Beethoven concerto cycle in Marseille; Copland’s Piano Concerto with the San Francisco Symphony and Michael Tilson Thomas both in San Francisco and at Carnegie Hall; and completed multiple U.S. tours with the Academy of St Martin in the Fields, playing and conducting from the keyboard.
-With the Minnesota Orchestra and Osmo Vänskä, Barnatan played Tchaikovsky’s Piano Concerto No. 1 on New Year’s Eve, followed by a Midwest tour culminating in Chicago and a return to the BBC Proms in summer 2018.
+As a soloist, Barnatan is a regular performer with many of the world’s foremost orchestras and conductors.
+He was the inaugural artist-in-association of the New York Philharmonic from 2014-17 and has played with the BBC Symphony for the BBC Proms, the Los Angeles Philharmonic at the Hollywood Bowl, the Cleveland Orchestra, the symphony orchestras of Chicago and Boston, and most major U.S. orchestras, as well as the Leipzig Gewandhaus Orchestra, Tokyo Metropolitan Symphony Orchestra, the Helsinki Philharmonic Orchestra, and the London, Hong Kong, and Royal Stockholm philharmonics.

 Equally at home as a curator and chamber musician, Barnatan is music director of the La Jolla Music Society SummerFest in California, one of the leading music festivals in the country.
-He regularly collaborates with world-class partners such as soprano Renée Fleming and cellist Alisa Weilerstein, and plays at major chamber music festivals including those in Seattle, Santa Fe, and Spoleto USA.
-Barnatan was a member of the Chamber Music Society of Lincoln Center’s Bowers Program from 2006 to 2009 and continues to perform with CMS in New York and on tour.
-His passion for contemporary music has led to commissions and performances of many living composers, including premieres of new works by Thomas Adès, Sebastian Currier, Avner Dorman, Alan Fletcher, Joseph Hallman, Alasdair Nicolson, Andrew Norman, and Matthias Pintscher, among others.
+He regularly collaborates with world-class partners such as soprano Renée Fleming and Alisa Weilerstein and plays at major chamber music festivals, including the Spoleto Festival USA, and those in Seattle, Santa Fe.
+Barnatan was a member of the Chamber Music Society of Lincoln Center’s Bowers Program (formerly CMS Two) from 2006 to 2009 and continues to perform with CMS in New York and on tour.